About This Hobby and Our Photography

 by transit.
 They just had an interest.

-A little bit about the equipment I use and why I'm probably not a terrorist or
+A little bit about the equipment we use and why we're probably not terrorists or

 what not.
-Yes, I use a big camera with (especially now) a big lens.
-If I was
+Yes, we use big cameras with (especially now) big lenses.
+If we were

-really trying to take photos for some illegal reason I would likely not want to
+really trying to take photos for some illegal reason we would likely not want to

 be noticed.
-Everything I do is contrary to that.
-I don't hide the fact I'm
+Everything we do is contrary to that.
+We don't hide the fact we're

 taking photos.
-I won't run away if questioned.
-I don't lie about what I'm doing.
+We won't run away if questioned.
+We don't lie about what we're doing.

-If someone where taking photos for an illegal reason, I'm sure they would be
+If someone where taking photos for an illegal reason, they would be

 trying to be as discrete as possible and not want to draw attention to

 themselves.
-In fact, if anything we can be an asset to transit systems as I have
+In fact, if anything we can be an asset to transit systems as we have a

 better understanding than most about what is normal and what is not when it

-comes to trains and buses.
-I believe there are a few railways that are actually
+comes to transporation.
+There are a few railways that are actually

 training enthusiasts specifically on what to look out for, what to do, and